Teach Wisdom To Your Children

 How do you define wisdom?
 I’ve often heard our pastor define wisdom as, “The ability to live life skillfully in a winsome manner.”
 And of course, being a word nerd, I looked up winsome.
 It means “attractive or appealing in appearance or character.”

 What a beautiful concept.
 When you teach wisdom to your children, you are teaching them how to live life skillfully in a way that attracts others to their appealing character.

 Just think about this: we are made in God’s image (Genesis 1:26).
 And as we mature, we are conformed to the image of His Son (Romans 8:29).
 So, that “appealing character” that attracts others is a reflection of Christ’s character.
 This is how to teach wisdom to your children.

 How can we teach our kids the art of skillful living, though?
+How do you teach wisdom?
 God’s Word shows us.
 We can be intentional about teaching our children practical ways they can reflect Christ to others.

 Walk wisely, making the best use of the time